Plane spotting at Haneda Airport Terminal 2

 Why is Haneda Airport Terminal 2 good for plane photography?

-I like it because in the background are Tokyo Skytree, Tokyo Gate Bridge, and ships.
+I like it because the background has Tokyo Skytree, Tokyo Gate Bridge, and ships.
+The scene is picturesque.

-The only thing I need to comment on is the fence.
-You aren’t allowed to put your camera through the gap or widen it.
-The gap is pretty narrow, but enough for photography.
+The fence is a problem.
+You aren’t allowed to put your camera through the gap, or widen it.
+But it is wide enough for your lens to shoot through.

 It was a busy day.
 There were many people and flights.
 The planes kept coming in.
 I guess there was one landing every three minutes?
 It was an incredible pace.
 Maybe it’s a sign that Japan’s tourism industry is recovering.